One-shot Detail Retouching with Patch Space Neural Transformation Blending: One-shot Retouching

-Our mapping takes the form of a weighted average of learned transformation matrices.
+Our mapping takes the form of a weighted average of learned transformation matrices, where each transformation matrix is first multiplied with its corresponding blending weight:

-where $K$ is the total number of transformation matrices, and $f_k$ are the blending weights defined as neural fields in the patch space.
+Here, $K$ is the number of transformation matrices, and $f_k$ are the blending weights, learned by an MLP block of output size $K$.
 The $\mathbf{A}_k$'s and $f_k$'s are jointly learned by minimizing the following loss on patches extracted from the before and after images.

-Each $\mathbf{A}_k$ corresponds to a different group of patches and the $f_k(\mathbf{x})$, represented with MLPs, allow for smooth transition between different groups.
+Each $\mathbf{A}_k$ corresponds to a different type of transformation and the $f_k(\mathbf{x})$'s, represented with the MLP, allow for a smooth transition between different transformations.
 The form of $f_k$'s is relatively simple with three fully-connected layers and nonlinear activation functions applied after each layer.
-This blending forms a simple but expressive transform as we illustrate in the next section.
+This blending forms a simple but expressive transformation as we illustrate in the Section \ref{sec:results}.